This project is currently in progress - Current sketches are just form explorations

-This project focuses on showcasing the inherent value of animals, beyond their physical aesthetic qualities.
-The animals were chosen for their absence of color and vary in degrees of domestication.
-By showcasing animal's fitness, the animal spaces attempt to combat exploitation of animals as contrived fashion statements or status symbols.
+These enclosure concepts showcase the inherent value of three animals, beyond physical aesthetic qualities.
+These animals were chosen for their absence of color, and varying degrees of domestication.
+By highlighting the animal’s fitness, each enclosure attempts to combat exploitation of animals as contrived fashion statements or status symbols.

 Designing for Respect: Three Animal Habitats

-Human beings project their arbitrary aesthetics onto fellow animals.
-The outcome is a world where dogs are unable to walk with their amusing hot-dog silhouettes, and fish have been genetically modified to glow rainbow colors.
-This is a dismissal of the intrinsic fitness of an animal and denial of the reason behind their existence.
+Human beings project their arbitrary agenda onto fellow animals.
+The outcome is a world where dogs are unable to walk with their amusing hot-dog bodies, and fish have been genetically modified to glow rainbow colors.
+This is a dismissal of the intrinsic fitness of an animal, and denial of the reason behind their existence.

 "Animals have intrinsic value, irrespective of their importance to humans"